about counseling with mags

-Regardless of whether you’re struggling with perfectionism, burnout, identifying your purpose, motivation, career-related stressors, or past trauma or whether you’re feeling despair or grief because of the general trajectory of the climate crisis or the state of politics and how we treat other humans, there’s a lot that requires processing and coping to create mental wellness within ourselves.
+Regardless of whether you’re struggling with perfectionism, burnout, identifying your purpose, motivation, academic- or career-related stressors, or past trauma or whether you’re feeling despair or grief because of the general trajectory of the world (for reasons including the climate crisis & politics) and how we treat other humans, there’s a lot that requires processing and coping to create mental wellness within ourselves.
 Together, we can identify, clarify, and connect to the values that are important to you and use those values to inform your path forward while cultivating purpose.
-Together, we can practice hope.

 I’m here to listen, to understand, and to help you identify ways to withstand the intense emotions and even to find meaning.
-Therapy is intended to alleviate distress, address disillusionment, and provide a space to imagine and work toward wellness and balance.
+Therapy is intended to alleviate distress, address disillusionment and demoralization, and provide a space to imagine and work toward wellness.

 mags’ experience